xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Cookie($string = null)`

-Returns an array of arrays containing the cookie names and value, or `null` if the field value is invalid.
+Returns an array of arrays containing the cookie names and value, or `null` if the field value is malformed.

 Example: